helium9/url-shortener/README.md

 Run the executable `CLI(web).exe`. <br>NOTE: An active internet connection is required for the program to work.
 <br><br>
 ## Working idea of the program
+An app which shortens a given URL.
 The CLI app works in a similar manner as any URL shortening services out there (like- https://bitly.com, https://cutt.ly, etc.).
-The working is simply a redirection request that is processed when the user enters a shortened link.
+A redirection request is processed when the user enters a shortened link.
 The shortened link and original link relations are stored in a json file located in the server.
 When the user enters a link to be shortened, at first the json file is checked for any pre-existing relations, if not then the program creates one and updates the json file.
 A new shortened link and long link relation is created using an algorithm which simply supplies a number as a key for the key-value pair.